MENU back

 Wadsworth Falls, Middlefield

 A level walk from the parking lot takes you to the brink of these scenic falls.
 While there's no swimming allowed at the falls themselves, there is a swimming hole nearby if you want to take a refreshing dip.
-You can also picnic in designated areas and bring a dog along on a leash.
+You can also picnic in designated areas and bring your dog along on a leash.
 Lyman Orchards, home to a famous farm market, is right down the road.
 It's a great place to pack your picnic lunch or stop for a snack.

 "Burr" Falls, Torrington